Visiting Teacher Resources (SDUSD)

 Do I have the right to a prep period like other teachers?

 Yes!
 The union contract protects Visiting Teachers’ right to a prep period.
-A Visiting Teacher is entitled to the same prep period as the teacher who you are substituting for.
-You can only be required by an administrator to use your prep period to cover another teacher’s class in the case of an unforeseen emergency.
+A Visiting Teacher is entitled to the same prep period/time as the teacher who you are substituting for.
+Teachers can and do leave work for their VTs to complete during their prep periods.
+You can only be required by an administrator/principal (not a secretary, other teacher, or any other non-administrative/supervisory employee) to use your prep period to cover another teacher’s class in the case of an unforeseen emergency.
 If you spend more than one hour in one academic year performing emergency class coverage during your prep period, you have the right to one hour of extra pay.
 When you exceed 1 hour of emergency class coverage in the academic year, document the work on the “Emergency Class Coverage” form, available in the resources section below.
 Submit the form to your supervisor at the site where you are asked to do the additional work for payment.
 Outside of the prep period, Visiting Teachers can only be reassigned if they mutually agree to do so with the administrator.

 I am a retired teacher working as a Visiting Teacher in a vacancy.
 What do I need to know?

-SDEA has fought to ensure that retirees working as subs, who return back to work in a vacancy and do the full range of duties as a regularly employed teacher, will get paid their daily rate of pay they were receiving prior to retirement.
-This does not apply for retirees coming back to work as a day-to-day sub, however.
+SDEA has fought to ensure that retirees working as subs, who return back to work in a vacancy and do the full scope and range of duties as a regularly employed teacher, will get paid their daily rate of pay they were receiving prior to retirement (the step and column salary placement you reitred at, divided by 184 days).
+This does not apply for retirees coming back to work as a day-to-day or long-term sub, however.
+The district also brings back retirees to do certain types of hourly work, like test administration.

 Can Visiting Teachers use sick leave?